 Household cleaning products can harm your septic system.
 Chemicals like bleach and ammonia kill good bacteria needed to process waste.
 Without these bacteria, your septic tank might get blocked or build up sludge.

-Products not made for septic-safe cleaning can harm your system, so it’s crucial to watch what chemicals go into it.
+Products not made for septic-safe cleaning can harm your system, so watching what chemicals go into it is crucial.

 Alternative Cleaning Products